 As risks are generally not apparent, a skillful project manager needs to have experience and sound knowledge to timely pinpoint what can go wrong.
-This paves way for development and implementation of an effective mitigation strategy.
+This paves way for the development and implementation of an effective mitigation strategy.

 An intelligent way to deal with risks is to utilize a professional risk management tool.
-This tool allows you to make use of risk assessment matrix and thoroughly analyze the potential risks your projects are subjected to.
+This tool allows you to make use of a risk assessment matrix and thoroughly analyze the potential risks your projects are subjected to.
 Moreover, project managers can then easily put together a powerful mitigation strategy.

 9. Critical Thinking/Problem Solving

 Having a structured approach to solving problems always yields positive results.
-Critical thinking is one of the skills for project managers which will stay relevant in every era.
+Critical thinking is one of the skills for project managers who will stay relevant in every era.
 Before coming up with solutions, you should be able to weigh the associated pros and cons and then formulate the best strategy to cope up with the challenges.